kosicsd12176/software-engi/README.md

 ## Main user stories
 1. As a User, I want to be able to see my account balance on the *Overview page*
-2. As a User, I want to be able to send and receive payments, using IBANs
+2. As a User, I want to be able to send and receive payments, using sort code and account number, IBANs or other reference type.
 3. As a User, I want to be able to see cashback tokens generated from each payment in the *Cashback page*
 4. As a User, I want to see a list of choices for spending my cashback tokens on the *Impact page*